cps0191/Win-Progs/README.md

 # Win-Progs
-compiled programs for xp and vista
+compiled programs for PC tested on xp, vista or win10